Curie Institute (Paris): Nobel Laureates and female scientists mentorship

-43% of all scientific women Nobel prize laureates from France (three prizes out of seven received by French women in "hard" sciences and Economy) to this day received them for research conducted at Institut Curie or its ancestor the Radium Institute.
-If Economy - a social science - is excluded, 50% i.e 3 Nobel Prizes out of 6 received by French scientific women are affiliated to the Curie Institute.
+43% of all scientific women Nobel prize laureates from France (three prizes out of seven received by French women in "hard" sciences and economics) received them for research conducted at Institut Curie or its predecessor the Radium Institute.
+If economics - a social science - is excluded, 50% (3 Nobel Prizes out of 6) received by French scientific women are affiliated to the Curie Institute.

-Hence why it is considered that, based on internationally recognised prizes garnered by its researchers, no other research center in the world has hosted that many pioneering women scientists.

-Moreover, Curie mentored upwards of 45 scientific women from all over the world including Marguerite Perey, discoverer of francium - five-time nominee for the Nobel Prize in Chemistry, and Jeanne Ferrier, discoverer of autoradiography, amongst many other peers: Sonia Cotelle, Harriet Brooks, Alice Leigh-Smith, Eva Ramstedt, Lucie Blanquies, Suzanne Veil, Catherine Chamié, Alicja Dorabialska, Ellen Gleditsch, Marthe Weiss, Antonia Elisabeth Korvezee, May Sybil Leslie, Ștefania Mărăcineanu, Branca Edmée Marques, Eliane Montel, Elizabeth Rona, Jadwiga Szmidt, Margarete von Wrangell, Renée Galabert, Isabelle Archinard, and last but not least, Curie's secretary of over 30 years: Léonie Razet.
+Curie mentored upwards of 45 scientific women from all over the world including Marguerite Perey, discoverer of francium (five-time nominee for the Nobel Prize in Chemistry), and Jeanne Ferrier, discoverer of autoradiography.
+Others included: Sonia Cotelle, Harriet Brooks, Alice Leigh-Smith, Eva Ramstedt, Lucie Blanquiès, Suzanne Veil, Catherine Chamié, Alicja Dorabialska, Ellen Gleditsch, Marthe Weiss, Antonia Elisabeth Korvezee, May Sybil Leslie, Ștefania Mărăcineanu, Branca Edmée Marques, Éliane Montel, Elizabeth Rona, Jadwiga Szmidt, Margarete von Wrangell, Renée Galabert, Isabelle Archinard, and Curie's secretary of over 30 years: Léonie Razet.

-The Radium Institute also pioneered mobile radiography during World War I where upwards of 150 proto-nurses (nursing diploma in France only in 1922) and radiology pioneers where trained and even more post-war.
+The Radium Institute also pioneered mobile radiography during World War I where upwards of 150 proto-nurses (a nursing diploma was only introduced in France in 1922) and radiology pioneers were trained.